Diploma, degree and graduate programs

 English language proficiency

-All applicants for whom English is a foreign language must provide proof of language proficiency or graduate from one of the authorized Georgian College partner school pathway programs, please see list below.
-Please read the English language proficiency requirements, Section 2.5
+All applicants for whom English is a foreign language must provide proof of English language proficiency or graduate from one of the authorized Georgian College partner school pathway programs.
+Please read the English language proficiency requirements, Section 2.5 (scroll down to the appropriate section on that page for details).

 International education equivalency guidelines